NavneetKaurPopli/CSC-360-OS/p1/Readme.txt

 Use Guide:

-bg: In order to create the background program, you should call along with the program with its path and arguments if there is any. e.g. bg ./inf qwe 15 ti run the program <inf> with its parameters <qwe 15>. if you run it directly in Linux shell: ./inf qwe 15
+bg: In order to create the background program, you should call along with the program with its path and arguments if there is any. e.g. use bg ./inf qwe 15 to run the program <inf> with its parameters <qwe 15>. if you run it directly in Linux shell,try ./inf qwe 15

 bglist: You can simply type the bglist command to get the list of currently running processes and total process count.